Biology (BIOL)

 Learning Outcomes

-This course is the second of two that serve as an introduction to human anatomy and physiology for biology majors and allied health students.
+Combined BIOL 2225 and BIOL 2225L This course is the second of two that serve as an introduction to human anatomy and physiology for biology majors and allied health students.
 The course entails describing, explaining, and analyzing structure and function from the submicroscopic to the organismal level with emphasis on specific cellular, tissue, and organ structure and physiology, and organ system structure and function; specifically the endocrine, cardiovascular, respiratory, urinary, and reproductive systems.
 Additionally, an analysis of these concepts is included: fluid and electrolyte balance, pregnancy, growth and development from zygote to newborn, and heredity.
+The lab portion is the second in a series designed to introduce laboratory practices and techniques for human anatomy and physiology, from the basic cell structure through the organ system level; specifically the endocrine, cardiovascular, lymphatic, respiratory, urinary, and reproductive systems.
 (3+3P)

 Prerequisite(s): BIOL 2210, CHEM 1120G or CHEM 1215G